Skip to main content

 note

-JUnit testing with an embedded in-memory engine is also possible with Camunda 8, see spring-zeebe documentation.
+JUnit testing with an embedded in-memory engine is also possible with Camunda 8, see the Spring Zeebe SDK documentation.

 Camunda deployment